 Inside: Don’t allow fear to hold you captive.
 You don’t have to believe every thought that drops into your mind.
 You can learn to challenge fear.

 I have allowed fear to shackle me in many ways over my 45 years.
-But I am grateful for this stubbornness within me, a fire passed along from my mama I think, that has propelled me to slowly, sometimes painfully, forge ahead; which calls me push back against status quo, through fear, into possibility.
+But I am grateful for this stubbornness within me, a fire passed along from my mama I think, that has propelled me to slowly, sometimes painfully, forge ahead; which calls me push back against status quo, through fear, into new hopeful possibility.

 I had a guest post lined up for today but I had this gut sense that some of you – even one of you – need to hear this message today.
 You have been bound by fear for so long and you want to be free.
 Maybe it will help you to know that you are not alone.
 Some of the following messages are fresh and others from years gone by.